Love in the Time of COVID-19

 Today, however, a new and deeper challenge faces us.
 A global pandemic is not something that our staff and Board members have had to face within our lifetimes.
 Our agency was 36 years old when the Spanish Influenza of 1918 shut down Philadelphia.
 We survived then and we will survive now.
 But we cannot do it alone.

-In this post, we share with you the steps we are taking to flatten the curve of COVID-19’s spread and to keep our staff, clients and supporters safe.
+In this post, we share with you the steps we are taking to keep our staff, clients and supporters safe while continuing to provide our services.
 We are also sharing with you the ways that you can continue to advocate remotely on behalf of immigrants and refugees who need us now more than ever before.
 And, ultimately, we will ask for your financial support.

 But we want to emphasize here and now that we understand what this last ask means.
 The economy is spiraling downward, lay-offs have already occurred, little commerce is happening as people stay hunkered down in their homes, and businesses shutter to prevent the spread of this virus.
 Each company – whether for profit or nonprofit – each family, each individual, has to figure out how they are going to keep things running.
 How will bills get paid, food be kept on the table, health insurance stay in place?